Harrisonust/aliengo_ws/README.md

     ```sh
     sudo ./aliengo-legged-ws/build/optimal_nav
     ```
-    The code runs in a forever loop and will keep listening the planned position and producing optimal motions.
+    The code runs in a forever loop and will keep listening to the planned position and producing optimal motions.

 ## What have been done